 Automotive supplier Continental wanted to save time, cut costs, and standardize the development process at its globally dispersed development sites.
 At the same time, it needed to meet the requirements of the functional safety standard ISO 26262.

-Wind River® Diab Compiler provided Continental developers with an OS-agnostic tool suite that comprises a C/C++ compiler, an assembler, a linker, ANSI C and C++ libraries, and an instruction set simulator—everything it needed to speed development, ensure software quality and standardize its global development data.
+Wind River® Diab Compiler provided Continental developers with an OS-agnostic tool suite that comprises a C/C++ compiler, an assembler, a linker, ANSI C and C++ libraries, and an instruction set simulator—everything it needed to speed development, ensure software quality, and standardize its global development data.
 Wind River rigorously tests each release of the suite to ensure functional safety standards throughout the development process—and supports the customers who use it.

 Case Study missing?